Understanding the Skin

 For acne/break-out prone changes in pregnant - ingredients such as vitamin A, Salicylic Acid and Benzoyl Peroxide are not recommended while pregnant/lactating.
 For Melasma (pregnancy mask), ingredient like hydroconone are not recommended while pregnant/lactating.

-Oxygenating and mechanical exfoliating treatment are recommended to increase circulation and slough off dead skin to help even out skin tone.
-The results are not as "fast" as you would like - but safe and effective for while pregnant.
+Oxygenating Facials and Microdermbabrasion (mechanical exfoliation) are recommended to treat pregnant and lactating women for break out prone or sensitive skin.
+The results are not as "fast" as you would like - but are safe and effective for while pregnant.